Zyzle/zyzle.github.io/content/blog/[draft]-hugo/index.md

 $ hugo new theme mytheme
 ```

 but there's a problem

 ```bash
 WARN 2021/11/19 01:49:10 found no layout file for "HTML" for kind "home": You should create a template file which matches Hugo Layouts Lookup Rules for this combination.
 ```

-My bad, forgot to add the theme to my `config.toml` file
+My bad forgot to add the theme to my `config.toml` file

 ```toml
 baseURL = 'http://example.org/'